defund12/defund12.org/TEAMS.md

     - CC addresses
     - Body text
   - If not, **close issue** and reply with the contents of the [email request template](https://github.com/teddywilson/defund12.org/blob/gh-pages/.github/ISSUE_TEMPLATE/EMAIL_REQUEST.md)
   - If yes, tag as ready to review.
-Add tag `[ready-for-review]` and remove all previous tags
+Add tag `[content-ready-for-review]` and remove all previous tags

 ## 3. Review, Editing, and Approval Team [Needs people!]